comcode-org/hackmud_wiki/README.md

 ```

 #### Spelling
-   1. Articles should be written using American english.
+   1. Articles should be written using American English.
 #### Capitalization
    1. When referring to upgrades do not capitalize them as proper nouns.
+    1. The name hackmud is always lowercase.
+    1. Even at the start of a sentence, a word or upgrade that should be lowercase is still lowercase.

 ### Headings
-1. All headings should start at 2 and increment as needed.
+1. All headings should start at 2 `#`s and increment as needed.
-1. Heading 1 is reserved for the auto-generated article title.
+1. Headings with 1 `#` are reserved for the auto-generated article title.
 1. Headings should use sentence capitalization and not title capitalization.
-2. An exception to heading capitalization are upgrades, corporations, or entities.
+1. Exceptions to heading capitalization are upgrades, corporations, and entities.
 Those should follow in-game styling and capitalization.
 1. If a section of an article is empty or needs information filled in, the pull request should be created as a draft with a comment requesting the help needed.
 1. Headings should never contain links.